-Distribution: The western yellow bat occurs from southern California eastward through Arizona and southwestern New Mexico and south into Baja California and western and central Mexico (Simmons, 2005).
-It also has been reported from Big Bend National Park, Texas (Higginbotham et al., 1999).
-In New Mexico, the western yellow bat has been documented only from Guadalupe Canyon and the Animas Mountains in southern Hidalgo County (Mumford and Zimmerman, 1963; Findley et al., 1975; Baltosser, 1980; Cook, 1981, 1986) where its range is marginal in the state and the species might be of irregular occurrence).
+Distribution: The western yellow bat occurs from southern California eastward through Arizona and southern New Mexico and south into Baja California and western and central Mexico (Simmons, 2005).
+It also has been reported from Big Bend National Park and elsewhere in Trans-Pecos Texas (Higginbotham et al., 1999; Schmidly and Bradley, 2016).
+In New Mexico, the western yellow bat has been documented in Guadalupe

+Canyon and the Animas Mountains in southern Hidalgo County (Mumford and Zimmerman, 1963; Findley et al., 1975; Baltosser, 1980; Cook, 1981, 1986) and more recently at Las Cruces, Doña Ana County (Zabriskie et al. 2019).

-This species is associated with riparian woodlands, and is most frequently captured over water (Findley et al., 1975; Baltosser, 1980; Cook, 1981, 1986).
-In Guadalupe Canyon, western yellow bat habitat includes riparian woodlands with cottonwoods (Populus fremontii), Arizona sycamores (Plantanus wrightii), and Arizona white oaks (Quercus arizonica).
-Similar to the closely related southern yellow bat, western yellow bats probably roost in trees and other large vegetation; elsewhere in its range, it has been reported to use the dead fronds of palms and yucca as roost sites.
-The species has been recorded in New Mexico only in summer months (May-September), and likely migrates southward for the winter.
+This species is associated with riparian woodlands, and has been most frequently captured over water (Findley et al., 1975; Baltosser, 1980; Cook, 1981, 1986).
+In Guadalupe Canyon, western yellow bat habitat includes riparian woodlands with cottonwoods (Populus fremontii), Arizona sycamores (Platanus wrightii), and Arizona white oaks (Quercus arizonica).
+Similar to the closely related southern yellow bat, western yellow bats probably roost in trees and other large vegetation.
+Elsewhere in its range, it has been reported to use the dead fronds of palms and yucca as roost sites, and has been documented once in New Mexico roosting in the fronds of a palm tree (Zabriskie et al., 2019).
+The species occurs in New Mexico in late spring and summer months (May-September), and has been documented once in winter (Zabriskie et al., 2019), suggesting at least some individuals might be present in the state year-round.
 The diet includes arthropods, particularly flying insects.
 Pregnant females have been taken in May and June and lactating females in August (Mumford and Zimmerman, 1963; Cook, 1981, 1986), suggesting that young are born in mid-summer.
 Pregnant specimens of this species examined from New Mexico contained two embryos (Barbour and Davis, 1969).

 Current Status: This species was approved for listing as threatened by the New Mexico State Game Commission in 1975 (Jones and Schmitt, 1997).
-The New Mexico populations are peripheral and believed to be of low density, although limited access to areas where previously detected has prevented surveys to determine its current status in the state.
+The New Mexico population is likely peripheral and believed to be of low density, although limited access to areas where previously detected has prevented surveys to determine its current status in the state.
 Formerly considered to be a subspecies of the southern yellow bat (Lasiurus ega), genetic studies resulted in the designation of L. xanthinus as a distinct species (Baker, et al., 1988; Morales and Bickham, 1995; Baird et al., 2015).
-More recently, Baird et al. (2015) assigned this species to the genus Dasypterus, although this proposed arrangement has not yet been fully evaluated by other mammalogists).
+Baird et al. (2015) assigned this species and other yellow bats to the genus Dasypterus, although this proposed taxonomic arrangement has not yet been fully evaluated or accepted by other mammalogists.